Your Ultimate Guide to Treating Fine Lines and Wrinkles

 Especially on your face, there are a few types of fine lines and wrinkles you might deal with.
 Here are four of the most common types.

-Many women (and men!) spot crow’s feet when they get older.
+Many women (and men!) spot crow’s feet as they age.
 Approximately 84% of women report noticing crow’s feet developing before any other fine lines and wrinkles.

 The skin around your eyes is thinner than anywhere else on your body.
 It doesn’t have as much collagen and elastin to protect you from wrinkles.